DoctorSauerkraut/canbus/canbus/README.md

 Attacks and security
 	The project integrates a script (attacker.py) to simulate a DDos Attack on the network.
 Basically, the messages in the CAN are signed to prevent these attacks.

+Config.json file
+The config file is attached to each network interface of your network.
+In other words : one instance of the simulator =  one config file.
+Here are the details of the parameters id : Start of the id range (or id of the current node if there is only one) sign : Activate/Deactivate the signature of messages nbNodes : number of nodes emulated verbose : debug mode delay : Delay of simulation (in seconds) channel : Network interface name
+Reception : Activate reception module
+Transmission : Activate transmission module